Experienced personal finance writer

 NerdWallet vs. Insurify

 Insurify generates real-time quotes with a comparison tool that looks at more than 300 insurance companies, and you have the option to buy a policy or connect with an agent online.
-NerdWallet’s quote process didn’t actually generate any quotes at the end of it or in any of the follow-up emails I’ve received in the last couple days — which was frustrating.
+NerdWallet’s quote process doesn’t actually generate quotes at the end of it.
+Instead, it directs users to the websites of insurance companies.

 NerdWallet FAQs